 - Australia Post Business Credit Account

-Each carrier has strengths and weaknesses and are better positioned to help different people.
+Each carrier has strengths and weaknesses and are better positioned to help different businesses.

 The best way to determine your cheapest shipping method is to experiment with the various shipping courier calculators, and always select the type of destination that pertains to your business (i.e. residential delivery vs. business delivery), and to test multiple destination locations, including the same city as you, across the country from you and common international locations.